 Some of the criteria for a primary fighting knife are different to those for a bayonet.
 A blade of between nine and eleven inches seems to be the optimum, and was the size of most pugiones.
 The blade should be at least one and a half inches at its widest.
 Specialist fighting designs, such as main gauche, may need to be longer.

-If we look at pugiones, kindjals and jambiya we find something of a conscientious on grip form.
+If we look at pugiones, kindjals and jambiya we find something of a consensus on grip form.
 Most examples feature a relatively slim grip with a broad, flattened butt.
 A narrow grip between two wider areas often gives a good grip for a single hand.
 If you hold the knife or sword with the blade flat and level and the knuckles upwards you will find the pressure of the palm on the butt nicely counterbalances the weight of the blade.
 The pugio usually had an expanded section in the middle of the hilt which improved grip, functionally similar to the ridge on a kukri handle.
 Any grip should include provision for a wrist loop.
 It is surprising how many knives costing hundreds of dollars lack this useful feature!

 On the subject of grip, how a knife is gripped is a topic that some authors treat in some depth.
 Fencer grip, hammer grip, sabre grip, ice-pick grip, foil grip, ninja grip and so on.
 Only recently I noticed that the actual orientation of the hand was seldom mentioned.
 Elsewhere I have discussed the “paintbrush grip” for double-edged blades.
 This tends to place the blade with the flat of the blade in a horizontal direction.
 When I hold a single-edged knife I place the blade in a similar orientation, although my finger positions will be slightly different.